A graph theory-based multi-scale analysis of hierarchical cascade in molecular clouds : Application to the NGC 2264 region: Introduction

 In order to study the large-scale hierarchy in molecular clouds, \citet{houlahan_recognition_1992} and then \citet{rosolowsky_structural_2008} applied connected tree statistics (dendrograms).
-This method consists of separating a single image into several pixel intensity thresholds in order to describe the architecture of a molecular cloud.
-In these dendrograms, the low intensity iso-contours of an image are connected to the higher intensity iso-contours.
+This method consists of separating a single image into several pixel-intensity thresholds in order to describe the architecture of a molecular cloud.
+In these dendrograms, the low-intensity iso-contours of an image are connected to the higher intensity iso-contours.
 As a result, the dendrogram branches out towards higher intensity levels.
-By construction, this method extracts a hierarchy in column density, and builds a network whose structure can be described using metrics, e.g. the path length between two nodes or the branching of a node.
-In addition, \citet{pokhrel_hierarchical_2018} has studied the hierarchical aspect of sizes using several observations ranging from the cloud scale to the prestellar core scale.
-This method has the advantage of being based on a serie of independent observations whose associated maps cover a wide range of spatial scales.
+By construction, this method extracts a hierarchy in column density, and builds a network whose structure can be described using metrics; for example, the path length between two nodes or the branching of a node.
+In addition, \citet{pokhrel_hierarchical_2018} studied the hierarchical aspect of sizes using several observations ranging from the cloud scale to the prestellar core scale.
+This method has the advantage of being based on a series of independent observations whose associated maps cover a wide range of spatial scales.
 Consequently, the structural and multi-scale description of the hierarchical cascade of the cloud can be highlighted.
-However, in contrast to the work of \citet{houlahan_recognition_1992} their analysis does not provide a simple framework to define metrics that would allow the comparison between different regions and to compare the observational results with numerical simulations.
+However, in contrast to the work of \citet{houlahan_recognition_1992}, the analysis of \citet{pokhrel_hierarchical_2018} does not provide a simple framework to define metrics that would allow the comparison of different regions or of observational results with numerical simulations.
 Therefore, we propose a novel approach that takes advantage of both the network representation of \citet{houlahan_recognition_1992} and \citet{rosolowsky_structural_2008} and the multi-scale description of the cloud from independent observations \citep{pokhrel_hierarchical_2018}.
-The latter, coupled with a network representation would then make it possible to compare, based on network metrics, different star formation regions with numerical simulations.
-These tools would then supply constraints to the formation of stars scenarios.
-In particular, we aim at probing the $\sim$5-30kAU spatial scales in order to have hints about the origin of small stellar groups such as UWPs \citep{joncour_multiplicity_2017} and NESTs \citep{joncour_multiplicity_2018}.
+The latter, coupled with a network representation, would then make it possible to compare, based on network metrics, different star formation regions with numerical simulations.
+These tools would then supply constraints to star-formation scenarios.
+In particular, we aim to probe the $\sim$5-30kAU spatial scales in order to look for clues as to the origin of small stellar groups such as UWPs \citep{joncour_multiplicity_2017} and NESTs \citep{joncour_multiplicity_2018}.